Egypt parliament to vote on extending Sisi rule

-Egypt's parliament, packed with loyalists of President Abdel Fattah al-Sisi, is to vote Tuesday on changes to the constitution that could keep the former military chief in power until 2030.
+Egypt's parliament, packed with loyalists of President Abdel Fattah al-Sisi, began Tuesday a session to vote on constitutional changes that could keep the former military chief in power until 2030.

-It includes changing Article 140 of the constitution to allow the Egyptian president to extend his current four-year term, which ends in 2022, by two years.
+They include changing Article 140 of the constitution to allow the president to extend his current four-year term, which ends in 2022, by two years.

 A further change would permit Sisi to stand for another six-year term and potentially remain president until 2030.